IbrahimElshafey/LocalResumableFunction/_docs/_Todo.md

 	* IsLocked for optemistic lock

 * Validate waits
-	* Wait same wait twice in group error
+	* Wait same wait twice in group is not valid
 	* Wait name can't duplicate in same method